Learning Unknown Service Rates in Queues: A Multi-Armed Bandit Approach: Proof of Regret Upper Bound

-We now show that each of the events \eqref{ev:queue-small-ub1}-\eqref{ev:subopt-schedule-ub1} occur with high probability.
-Consider the event~\eqref{ev:arrival-capacity-ub1} and note that $A_u(l) - R_{uk^*_u}(l)$ are i.i.d.\ random variables with mean $-\epsilon_u$ and bounded between $-1$ and $1$.
+Now, consider the event~\eqref{ev:arrival-capacity-ub1} and note that $A_u(l) - R_{uk^*_u}(l)$ are i.i.d.\ random variables with mean $-\epsilon_u$ and bounded between $-1$ and $1$.
 Using Chernoff bound for sum of bounded i.i.d.\ random variables, we have

 since $v'_u(t) \geq \frac{6 K}{\epsilon_u} w(t) \geq \frac{24}{\epsilon_u^2} \log t$.